Healthplan Spain

 What Is the EU Family Member Residence Card?

 The Tarjeta de Residencia de Familiar de Ciudadano de la Unión is a residence card that allows a non-EU national to legally live and work in Spain as a close family member of an EU citizen.
-It grants full residence rights, including access to healthcare, employment, and social services — as long as you're residing in Spain with your EU relative.
+It grants residence rights, including access to healthcare, employment, and social services — as long as you're residing in Spain with your EU relative.

 The card is initially valid for five years and can be upgraded to permanent residency afterward.